Akashjitu18/Netflix-UI-Clone/README.md

     Open index.html in your web browser to view the project.

-### Live Demo : You can view the live demo of the project hosted on GitHub Pages [here](https://akashjitu18.github.io/Netflix-UI-Clone/).

 License :
 This code is free to use, modify, and distribute for personal and commercial purposes